ycui0008/5512-assignment4/README.md

 The code is in Yuheng_Cui.Rmd located in analysis folder.

+Short comments in the script contain detailed explanation for each chunk.

 Exercise 1 and 3 both requires save data sets in rda format, to differentiate the files saved for different exercises, all rda files in Exercise 3 are named after **my_**, for example, my_flights.rda.

 # my_flights.rda